When dental movements alone are not sufficient

 Overview of the Treatment

-Once the planning is complete, your orthodontist will determine if Invisalign or braces is the best option for your particular surgery.
+Once the planning is complete, your orthodontist will determine if Invisalign or braces are the best options for your particular surgery.
 The orthodontist will start your treatment and take a 3D ICAT CBCT to enable the creation of a splint used in the surgery.